mikeAdamss/tidychef/_sources/how-to-use-this-book.md

 I'd consider the above section the final part of the onboarding to full capability with datachef.
 After that it's just practice.

 - The [Chapter 3: Advanced](https://mikeadamss.github.io/datachef/advanced.html) is a more developer-esque section (thought it should be within reach of an experienced datachef user as well) so should be considered optional.
 There are some useful things here and you probably _should_ tackle this if you're looking into extending datachef.
 You can however be firmly up and running for a while and even producing reliable repeatable data pipelines without tackling this content.

+- The [Chapter 4: Examples](https://mikeadamss.github.io/datachef/technical.html) section holds all examples recipes and should be tackled alongside the other chapters as detailed above.
+It does also include some additional **examples of other examples recipes with added validation**.
+While validation is of importance to anyone setting up a repeatable EL process, for others (such as those doing ad hoc or one of analysis) the significance can vary.

 - The [Chapter 5: Technical Reference](https://mikeadamss.github.io/datachef/technical.html) section is purely for the programmers.